 Class Action Lawsuits

-The California Automatic Renewal Law was enacted in 2010.
-A number of commentators have suggested the law is an addition to the California Online Privacy Protection Act, but this is incorrect.
+California enacted the Automatic Renewal Law in 2010.
+Several commentators have suggested the law is an addition to the California Online Privacy Protection Act, but this is incorrect.
 Regardless, few individual lawsuits have been filed under the law since potential damage claims are so small.
 Plaintiff lawyers may talk about justice, but we all know they are only interested in “justice” if there is also a healthy financial return accompanying it.
 Well, a few creative law firms may have found a way to turn a nice profit using this law – class action lawsuits.

-A class action lawsuit occurs where hundreds or thousands of lawsuits involving one company and one basic legal claim are condensed into a single case.
-Although the potential damage award for a single claim is small, the accumulation of thousands of plaintiffs in the litigation makes it worthwhile for a law firm to pursue.
+A class action lawsuit occurs when a court condenses hundreds or thousands of lawsuits involving one company and one underlying legal claim into a single case.
+Although the potential damage award for an individual claim is small, the accumulation of thousands of plaintiffs in the litigation makes it worthwhile for a law firm to pursue.

 Assume I have a membership website and charge people $10 a month to be a member.
-The charge is automatically renewed, and I fail to comply with the Automatic Renewal Law.
+I automatically charge the members each month, but fail to comply with the Automatic Renewal Law.
 Is a lawyer likely to sue me if his client has been a member for a year?
 No. The potential damages would be $120.00 [$10 x 12 months].
 It doesn’t make financial sense.

 - Dropbox, and